How to Quit Apps in iOS 8 & iOS 7

 - Repeat to quit all running apps on an iOS device

-The multitouch gesture works with all iPhone, iPad, and iPod touch devices that are running iOS 7.
+The multitouch gesture works with all iPhone, iPad, and iPod touch devices that are running iOS 7, iOS 8, or iOS 9.
 You can quit up to three apps at a time this way, or just two at a time if you find that easier, makign this the fastest way to quickly cycle through and close out of all running apps on any iOS device.

-The video below demonstrates quitting both single apps using the normal swipe up, and closing out of multiple apps at a time using the multitouch trick.
+The video below demonstrates quitting both single apps using the normal swipe up, and closing out of multiple apps at a time using the multitouch trick with iOS 7 and iOS 8:

 This trick will quit out of any running app, but it’s worth mentioning that it is not the same as using the traditional “force quit” trick, which has been baked into iOS since the beginning and which remains the same post iOS 7.
 For most use cases, using the standard method mentioned above is more than enough to exit out of apps if it’s needed, and the true force quit method should only be used when an app is frozen on screen thereby rendering the entire device unusable.